witnet/sheikah/README.md

 #### Github Actions (continuous integration)

 When opening a pull request a job in [Github Actions](https://github.com/features/actions) will be fired off to check the changes.
-To avoid wasting time waiting for Github Actions output we provide the command `yarn ci` that will perform almost the same checks but it'll run in your computer.
+To avoid wasting time waiting for Github Actions output we provide the command `pnpm ci` that will perform almost the same checks but it'll run in your computer.

 #### Troubleshooting

-- Use `yarn clean` to remove the contents of the build directory (`dist_electron`)
+- Use `pnpm clean` to remove the contents of the build directory (`dist_electron`)
-- Use `yarn clean-deps` to remove all installed dependencies
+- Use `pnpm clean-deps` to remove all installed dependencies
-- Use `yarn reinstall` to remove all installed dependencies and install them again
+- Use `pnpm reinstall` to remove all installed dependencies and install them again

-If the application doesn't boot correctly and no error is reported in the terminal, try running `yarn reinstall` and try again.
+If the application doesn't boot correctly and no error is reported in the terminal, try running `pnpm reinstall` and try again.

 ## Release